-Destination Port: Select the destination port to which the mirrored traffic will be forwarded.
+Destination Port: Enable or disable port mirroring function, and select the destination port to which the mirrored traffic will be forwarded.

-Source Port: Select the port corresponding to Port Number to be mirrored.
+Source Port: Select the port to be mirrored.

 3.4.8 IGMP Snooping

 IGMP, Internet Group Management Protocol, is a communications protocol used to manage the membership of Internet Protocol multicast groups.
 IGMP is used by IP hosts and adjacent multicast routers to establish multicast group memberships.
 It can be used for online streaming video and gaming, and allows more efficient use of resources when supporting these uses.